gauravearn/hashicorp-instance-initiator/README.md

        }"
 done
 ```
-# added a specific code for the complete aws deployment terraform creator. added the instance name and the ami support for the same.
+2024-1-30: added a specific code for the complete aws deployment with the instance name and the ami support.

 Gaurav Sablok, \
 Academic Staff Member, \